rust-scicomp/website/pages/index.md

 ## Timetable
 The Scientific Computing in Rust 2023 workshop will feature a mixture of 30 minute talks by invited speakers and 5-10 minute talks by workshop attendees.
+Submissions for give a short talk are now closed.
-If you would like to give a short talk about your project or experiences using Rust for scientific computing, please [fill out this form](https://forms.gle/d8RkNn9AagypxBsDA) by 21 June 2023.
-Shortly after this date, you will be notified via email whether your talk has been accepted.
+People who've submitted a talk will shortly be notified via email whether their talk has been accepted

 The talks will be complimented by informal discussion sessions where you will have a chance to meet and talk to other attendees.